ysyk2021/chatgpt-and-recruitment-ai-for-screening-candidates-and-interviews/src/chapter-5-3.md

 Conclusion
 ----------

 In conclusion, ChatGPT is an AI language model that has the potential to revolutionize recruitment processes.
 By using ChatGPT for resume screening and conducting initial interviews, recruiters can automate certain tasks, save time and resources, reduce bias, and improve the candidate experience.
 However, it is important to note that ChatGPT is not a replacement for human recruiters and should be used as a tool to augment recruitment processes.
-In the next chapter, we will explore best practices for using ChatGPT in recruitment processes.